 He has held a number of externally funded research fellowships including an EPSRC Established Career Fellowship, a BBSRC Professorial Research Fellowship, a Lister Institute Fellowship, a Royal Society University Research Fellowship, and a Fellowship of the Royal Commission for the Exhibition of 1851.

 Nigel graduated in Biochemistry from the University of London, King's College (1985).
 He gained his ScD and PhD degrees at St John's College, the University of Cambridge as a Benefactor’s Scholar.
 After his PhD, he was elected to a Research Fellowship at St John’s where he was also awarded the Henry Humphrey's Research Prize.
 He later held a Fellowship and was Director of Studies at Churchill College, University of Cambridge.

 In 1995 he moved to the University of Leicester initially as Lecturer, then as Reader (1997) and Professor (1999).
 He was appointed Professor at the University of Manchester in 2005, where he was Associate Dean for Research prior to his appointment as MIB Director.

 Nigel has been Visiting Professor at Tsinghua University, China and is Visiting Professor at Cardiff University, UK.
 He is also Adjunct Professor at Beijing University of Chemical Technology, China and Vidyasirimedhi Institute of Science and Technology (VISTEC), Thailand.

-Nigel’s group is noted internationally for its contributions to catalysis science, especially in the fields of quantum biology (especially QM tunnelling), dynamics and biocatalysis, mechanistic and synthetic biology.
-His work is interdisciplinary at the interfaces of chemistry, biology and physics, supported by a genuinely world-leading infrastructure for biophysical chemistry and synthetic biology that he has established in MIB.
+Nigel’s group is noted for its contributions to the study of enzyme catalysis, covering quantum tunnelling, mechanistic and structural biology, synthetic biology, and bio-based chemicals/fuels manufacture.
+His work is interdisciplinary and is supported by a genuinely world-leading infrastructure for biophysical chemistry and synthetic biology that he has established in MIB.